-- The CLOUD Act only permits U.S. government access to data in criminal investigations after obtaining a warrant approved by an independent court based on probable cause of a specific criminal act.
+- only permits the US government access to data in criminal investigations after obtaining a warrant approved by an independent court based on probable cause of a specific criminal act; and

-- The CLOUD Act does not allow U.S. government access in national security investigations, and it does not permit bulk surveillance
+- does not allow the US government access in national security investigations, and it does not permit bulk surveillance

 Is Contentstack subject to FISA 702 or EO 12333?

-Contentstack, like most US-based SaaS companies, could, on a theoretical and technical level be subject to FISA 702 where it is deemed to be a RCSP.
-However, Contentstack, as an enterprise-level content management SaaS Service that primarily collects a very limited scope of personal data related to our customer personnel does not process personal data that is likely to be of interest to US intelligence agencies.
+Contentstack, like most US-based SaaS companies, could, on a theoretical and technical level be subject to FISA 702 where it is deemed to be an RCSP.
+However, Contentstack, as an enterprise-level content management SaaS service that primarily collects a very limited scope of customer personal data does not process personal data that is likely to be of interest to US intelligence agencies.

-Furthermore, for the same reason, Contentstack is not likely to be subject to upstream surveillance orders under FISA 702, the type of order principally addressed in, and deemed problematic by, the Schrems II decision.
-Contentstack does not provide internet backbone services, but instead only carries traffic involving its own customers.
-To date, the U.S. Government has interpreted and applied FISA 702 upstream orders to only target market providers that have traffic flowing through their internet backbone and that carry traffic for third parties (i.e., telecommunications carriers).
+Furthermore, for the same reason, we are not likely to be subject to upstream surveillance orders under FISA 702, the type of order principally addressed in, and deemed problematic by, the Schrems II decision.
+We do not provide internet backbone services, but instead we only carry traffic involving our own customers.
+To date, the US government has interpreted and applied FISA 702 upstream orders to only target market providers that have traffic flowing through their internet backbone and that carry traffic for third parties (i.e., telecommunications carriers).

 What is Contentstack’s practical experience dealing with government access requests?

-To date, Contentstaack has never received a US National Security Request (including requests for access under FISA 702 or direct access under EO 12333) in connection with customer personal data.
+To date, we have not received any requests for access under FISA 702 or direct access under EO 12333 in connection with customer personal data.
 Once we receive such a request, we will commence providing a transparency report with respect to such requests.
-Therefore, while Contentstack may theoretically and technically be subject to the surveillance laws identified in Schrems II we have not been subject to these types of requests in our day-to-day business operations.
+Therefore, while we may theoretically and technically be subject to the surveillance laws identified in Schrems II, to date we have not been subject to these types of requests in our day-to-day business operations.

-Step 4: Identify the supplementary measures applied to protect the transferred data
+Step 4: Identify the supplementary measures applied to protect the transferred customer personal data

-- Technical measures: Contentstack is contractually obligated to have in place appropriate technical and organizational measures to safeguard personal data (both under the Data Processing Addendum as well as the SCCs we enter into with customers, service providers, and between Contentstack’s entities).
+- Technical measures: We are contractually obligated to have in place appropriate technical and organizational measures to safeguard customer personal data and regularly test technical measures.

-- Transparency: Contentstack is obligated under the SCCs to notify its customers in the event it is made subject to a request for government access to customer personal data from a government authority.
-In the event that Contentstack is legally prohibited from making such a disclosure, Contentstack is contractually obligated to challenge such prohibition and seek a waiver.
+- Transparency: We are obligated under the SCCs to notify customers in the event we are made subject to a request for government access to customer personal data from a US government authority.
+In the event that we are legally prohibited from making such a disclosure, we are contractually obligated to challenge such prohibition and seek a waiver.

-- Actions to challenge access: Under the SCCs, Contentstack is obligated to review the legality of government authority access requests and challenge such requests where they are considered to be unlawful.
+- Actions to challenge access: Under the SCCs, we are obligated to review the legality of US government authority access requests and challenge such requests where they are considered to be unlawful.

-Contentstack’s organizational measures to secure customer data include:
+Our organizational measures to secure customer personal data include:

-- Onward transfers: Whenever we share your data with Contentstack service providers, we remain accountable to you for how it is used.
-We require all service providers to undergo a thorough cross-functional diligence process by subject matter experts in our Security, Privacy, and Risk & Compliance Teams to ensure our customers' personal data receives adequate protection.
-This process includes a review of the data Contentstack plans to share with the service provider and the associated level of risk, the supplier’s security policies, measures, and third-party audits, and whether the supplier has a mature privacy program that respects the rights of data subjects.
-We provide a list of our sub-processors on our www.contentstack.com/legal/sub-processors/ (subscribe to our RSS feed so you can stay up to date on any changes).
+- Onward transfers: Whenever we share customer personal data with sub-processors, we remain accountable to customers for how it is used.
+We require all sub-processors to undergo a thorough cross-functional diligence process by subject matter experts in our Security, Privacy, and Risk & Compliance Teams to ensure our customers' personal data receives adequate protection.
+This process includes a review of the customer personal data we plan to share with sub-processors and the associated level of risk, sub-processors security policies, measures, and third-party audits, and whether the sub-processor has a mature privacy program that respects the rights of data subjects.

 Step 5: Procedural steps necessary to implement effective supplementary measures

-In light of the information provided in this document, including Contentstack 's practical experience dealing with government requests and the technical, contractual, and organizational measures Contentstack has implemented to protect customer personal data, Contenstack considers that the risks involved in transferring and processing European personal data in/to the US do not impinge on our ability to comply with our obligations under the SCCs (as "data importer") or to ensure that individuals' rights remain protected.
+In light of the information provided in this TIA, including our practical experience of dealing with US government requests and the technical, contractual, and organizational measures we have implemented to protect customer personal data, we consider that the risks involved in transferring and processing customer personal data from Europe in/to the US do not impinge on our ability to comply with our obligations as a data importer under the SCCs or to ensure that individuals' rights remain protected.
 Therefore, no additional supplementary measures are necessary at this time.

 Step 6: Re-evaluate at appropriate intervals

-Contentstack will costantly review and, if necessary, reconsider the risks involved and the measures it has implemented to face changing data privacy regulations and risk environments associated with transfers of personal data outside of Europe.
+We will constantly review and, if necessary, reconsider the risks involved and the measures we have implemented to face changing data privacy regulations and risk environments associated with transfers of customer personal data outside of Europe.